The Biggest 2022 Games Delayed To 2023

 The Legend of Zelda: Tears of the Kingdom

-In March, Nintendo announced that Breath of the Wild’s sequel will arrive in Spring 2023.
-While we won’t get the Zelda vs Elden Ring Game of the Year throwdown some gamers salivated over this year, we’ve become increasingly conditioned to waiting around for this game.
+In March, Nintendo made the heartbreaking announcement that Breath of the Wild’s sequel would arrive in Spring 2023, a timeframe that has since been narrowed down to May 12.
+While we didn't get the Zelda vs Elden Ring Game of the Year throwdown some gamers salivated over this year, we’ve become increasingly conditioned to waiting around for this game.
 What’s nearly a year-long delay?

 Metal Slug Tactics